frankvegadelgado/finlay/README.md

                         an integer specifying the number of tests to run -s SPARSITY, --sparsity SPARSITY
-                        sparsity of the matrices (0.0 for dense, close to 1.0 for very sparse) -a, --all             identify all triangles
-  -b, --bruteForce      enable comparison with a brute-force approach using matrix multiplication -c, --count           count the total amount of triangles -w, --write           write the generated random matrix to a file in the current directory -v, --verbose         anable verbose output
+                        sparsity of the matrices (0.0 for dense, close to 1.0 for very sparse) -b, --bruteForce      enable comparison with a brute-force approach using matrix multiplication -w, --write           write the generated random matrix to a file in the current directory -v, --verbose         anable verbose output
   -l, --log             enable file logging